cup of wrath

 However, when we look at the context of his words we see that he's not trying to justify his actions.
 Rather Cain is lying about what he's done.
 He's saying he doesn't know why Abel is missing, when clearly he does know.
 He knows what he did is wrong, but he doesn't want to admit it.

-The Hebrew word that's translated as keeper is "shaw-mar" (Strongs #8104).
+The Hebrew word that's translated "keeper" is "shaw-mar" (Strongs #8104).
 It means literally a custodian, watcher, or caretaker.
 It can mean a protector of important or valuable property.
 It implies a high level of responsibility, well beyond simple concern or compassion.

 So we see a level of sarcasm in Cain asking whether he's his brother's keeper.
 His younger brother is by this point a grown man, tending flocks of sheep.
 Abel is capable of taking care of himself and doesn't need a keeper.
 Neither was Cain appointed as Abel's keeper.

 So in Cain's response to God, he is literally asking whether he's his brother's guardian or watcher.
-Perhaps the statement could even be translated "am I my brothers baby-sitter".
+Perhaps the statement could be translated "am I my brothers baby-sitter?".
 The obvious answer is that he isn't his brother's keeper.

 Rather than making a grand philosophical statement about how man has no responsibility to his fellow man, Cain is being a sarcastic liar.
 In Genesis 4.9, he's stating the obvious while trying to cover up his crime.
 Clearly Cain knows he did something wrong, and doesn't want to admit it.